The People's Republik Of Portland

 No more.
 Camping homeless, aggressive panhandlers with their big dogs, tough-looking street kids, and impossible parking are the primary causes.
 Thanks, liberal Portland government overlords.

 I penned that sentiment over five years ago.
-And things only gotten worse - something to be expected when nothing is done about a problem.
+And things have only gotten worse - something to be expected when nothing is done about a problem.
 The problems have risen to such a level that businesses are abandoning the sinking ship.

 Recently, Columbia Sportswear - an old-line, well-established employer in Portland - is planning to exit downtown Portland "after a series of frightening encounters with the city's homeless population, including car break-ins, human waste dumped by the office's front door and threats to its employees.
 In an op-ed piece published earlier this month by The Oregonian, Columbia Sportswear President and CEO Tim Boyle said he is concerned he made a mistake when he opened a headquarters for the company's Sorel footwear brand downtown, calling the situation "outrageous and unacceptable." ...
 Since moving the 50 employees downtown, workers immediately reported being harassed and threatened by homeless individuals near the new offices."